Resources and Curriculum

 Access to the Curriculum:

 All pupils have access to a broad and balanced curriculum.
 They receive inclusive quality first teaching that is differentiated to meet individual need.
 Identifying, assessing, planning and review is part of Quality First Teaching.
 Teachers have high expectations for all pupils.
 In planning and teaching, teachers provide suitable learning objectives, meet the pupils’ diverse learning needs and remove the barriers to learning.
 Teachers are responsible and accountable for the progress and development of the pupils.
-In order to maximise learning, some pupils are withdrawn, individually and in small groups, to take part in targeted, time limited interventions planned to meet particular needs.
+In order to maximise learning, some pupils are withdrawn, individually and in small groups, to take part in targeted, time limited interventions planned to meet particular needs, within class bubbles only.

 Our SEN Information Report and Annual SEN Report provide a clear description of the details of what is available for all children with SEN through Quality First Teaching and what is additional and different provision.